thekompanee/chamber/README.md

 values convention over configuration and has an automatic mechanism for working with Heroku's (or anyone else's) ENV variables.

+## But What About Those Other Configuration Management Gems?

+We reviewed [some other gems](#alternatives), and while each fit a specific need and each did some things well, none of them met all of the criteria that we felt we (and assumed others) needed.

+Our Ten Commandments of Configuration Management

+1. Thou shalt be configurable, but use conventions so that configuration isn't necessary
+1. Thou shalt seemlessly work with Heroku or other deployment platforms, where custom settings must be stored in environment variables
+1. Thou shalt seemlessly work with Travis CI and other cloud CI platforms
+1. Thou shalt not force users to use arcane really_long_variable_names_just_to_keep_their_settings_organized
+1. Thou shalt not require users keep a separate repo or cloud share sync just to keep their secure settings updated
+1. Thou shalt not be bound to a single framework like Rails (it should be usable in plain Ruby projects)
+1. Thou shalt have an easy-to-use CLI for scripting
+1. Thou shalt easily integrate with Capistrano for easy configuration deployments
+1. Thou shalt be well documented with full test coverage
+1. Thou shalt not have to worry about accidentally committing secure settings

 ## Installation

 Add this line to your application's Gemfile: